plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/blog/images/office/pics/root/6.png)
 ![](/blog/images/office/pics/root/7.png)

 And here we have the **Log-in Portal** for the service.
 Is this the portal that Jim was talking about trying to find a password for?
 I'm not sure brute force guessing passwords is the best way to approach this, since it has some commonly known vulnerabilities.
-Let's start up a _Metasploit Framework Console_ with the **msfconsole** command on our host machine and search for exploit scripts for this service.
+Let's start up the _Metasploit Framework Console_ with the **msfconsole** command on our host machine and search for exploit scripts for this service.
 We will try the **webmin_backdoor** exploit, as it seems that we do not need to be authenticated to successfully use this exploit.

 ![](/blog/images/office/pics/root/8.png)

-We look at the options for the exploit and set the remote machine's address to our localhost address that we are forwarding the service too, then set our listening address to our host machine's network address.
+We look at the options for the exploit and set the remote machine's address to our localhost address that we are forwarding the service to, then set our listening address to our host machine's network address.

 ![](/blog/images/office/pics/root/9.png)

 Next we cross our fingers and run the exploit.
 Success!
-The exploit ran and called back to the listener, giving us an open session.
+The exploit ran and called back to the listener giving us an open session.

 ![](/blog/images/office/pics/root/10.png)